-Commencing 23 March 2020 and until further notice, conciliations, arbitrations mediations will be conducted by telephone.
+Commencing 23 March 2020 and until further notice, conciliations, arbitrations and mediations will be conducted by telephone.

-Given the current national health emergency, face-to-face conciliation, arbitration and mediation will only be held if approved by the President of the Workers Compensation Commission.
+Given the current national health emergency, in-person conciliations, arbitrations and mediations will only be held if approved by the President of the Workers Compensation Commission.